 Goodyear FG-1D Corsair

-With the modifications made, Corsairs would join the fleet.
-Retaining their reputation as Mud Fighters prized by the Marines for close air support, the Corsair would also earn the respect of other Naval Aviators as one of the few fighters fast enough to intercept a Kamikaze attack.
-The Corsair would finish the war with an impressive 2,140 aerial victories claimed by corsair pilots against 189 aircraft of their own lost.
+With the modifications completed, Corsairs could finally join the fleet.
+Retaining their reputation as ‘Mud Fighters’, prized by the Marines for close air support, the Corsair also earned the respect of other Naval Aviators as one of the few fighters capable of climbing fast enough to intercept a suicidal Kamikaze attack.
+American Corsairs finished the war with an impressive 2,140 aerial victories claimed by its pilots against 189 losses of their own.
+The Royal Navy and Royal New Zealand Air Force also employed the Corsair to great effect in WWII.

-Commander Shelton “Ray” Beacham, USN: The Museum’s Corsair honors a hometown hero, Norfolk-born Shelton “Ray” Beacham, who flew with VF-17 in the Pacific and was sometimes known as the Kittyhawk Kid.
+Commander Shelton “Ray” Beacham, USN: The Museum’s Corsair honors a hometown hero, Norfolk-born Shelton “Ray” Beacham, who flew with VF-17 in the Pacific and was sometimes known as the ‘Kittyhawk Kid’.
 Beacham, a local Northside Junior High School teacher, had joined the US Navy in 1939, earning his wings the following year.
 In 1943, Lt.
-Beacham was assigned to the VF-17 fighter squadron.
-The Skull and Crossbones adorned the nose of the Corsairs in this squadron and can be seen on the museum’s FG-1D as well.
-During his time in the Pacific, Beacham would have two aerial victories which are also marked on the Museum’s Corsair.
+Beacham was assigned to VF-17, a U.S. Navy fighter squadron.
+The Skull and Crossbones adorned the noses of Corsairs in this unit, an emblem proudly displayed on the museum’s FG-1D too.
+While serving in the Pacific, Beacham was credited with two aerial victories, both of them marked on the Museum’s Corsair.

 Did You know?